hapijs/lab/README.md

 This debugger can be accessed using the URL that is printed in the console, or used in association with a few Chrome extensions ([Node.js V8 Inspector](https://chrome.google.com/webstore/detail/nodejs-v8-inspector/lfnddfpljnhbneopljflpombpnkfhggl), [NIM](https://chrome.google.com/webstore/detail/nim-node-inspector-manage/gnhhdgbaldcilmgcpfddgdbkhjohddkj/related), etc).

 As you may know, if your tests are associated with the command `npm test`, you can already run `npm test -- --inspect` to run it with the inspector and avoid creating another command.
 If you want to listen on a specific port for the inspector, pass `--inspect={port}`.
+If you wish to have the inspector break on the first test script, you can pass `--inspect-brk`.
+Similarly, if you want to listen on a specific port with breaking on the first script use `--inspect-brk={port}`.

 **lab** also has automatic support for the [WebStorm](https://www.jetbrains.com/webstorm/) debugger, just start a normal debugging session on your npm test script.